polterguy/hyper-ide/helpers/help-files/03 - Micro/02 - The grid system.md

 The 3 most important constructs above are the `container`, `row` and `col` CSS classes.
 Micro is built around a similar structure as Bootstrap CSS, and expects you to have a _"container"_ being your root element.
 There also exists a `container-fullscreen` alternative.
-Each container can have as many `row` children as you wish.
-And each row can have as many `col` inside of it again.
+Each container can have as many `row` children as you wish, and each row can have multiple `col` elements inside of it again.
 This is what creates your _"grid system"_, and will automatically layout your page accordingly.
 The above code will end up looking like the following.

 <img style="display:block;margin-left:auto;margin-right:auto;max-width:100%;" src="https://phosphorusfive.files.wordpress.com/2018/01/micro-hello-world-screenshot-2.png" />